mroderick/PubSubJS/README.md

 ## Tips

 Use "constants" for topics and not string literals.
-PubSubJS uses strings as topics, and will happily try to deliver your messages with ANY topic.
+PubSubJS uses strings as topics, and will happily try to deliver your topics with ANY topic.
 So, save yourself from frustrating debugging by letting the JavaScript engine complain when you make typos.

 ### Example of use of "constants"